Bird Kin

 SOLD

 This is the reality Donna Haraway imagines in her book Staying with the Trouble.
-She describes a future shaped not by dominance or extraction, but by relationships.
 Where every person is connected to a species, a creature they grow with, protect, and resemble over time.

-I explored this idea in Bird Kin, a project that began during the early days of the Covid-19 pandemic, as a way to stay connected to myself, to others, to the natural world.
-Haraway’s idea resonated deeply, especially in a moment when human systems felt unsafe, and the natural world seemed full of instruction.
+I explored this idea in Bird Kin, a project that began during the early days of the Covid-19 pandemic.
+It was a way to stay connected to myself, to others, and to the natural world.
+Human systems felt unsafe at the time, the birds on the other hand seemed full of instruction.

-What started as a personal exploration became something shared: commissions poured in, each bird tied to someone’s story, someone’s family.
+What started as a personal exploration became something shared, many people commission paintings, each bird tied to someone’s story, someone’s family.
 The project became a source of joy during a difficult time.

 Commissions are open